 As can be noted in the above quote, when Ruckman puts quotation marks around a term such as originals it is not always in reference to something that is so-called and fake, or a reference to texts used by modern scholars.
 In fact, scholars do not normally refer to printed Greek or Hebrew texts as “originals,” although they sometime use terms such as “original text” or “original Greek” to refer to a reading in its original language.
 The KJV translators themselves used similar terminology when they made reference to “the original,” and “the Hebrew Original” in the preface to their 1611 edition.
 The title page of the KJV 1611 used the phrase “the original tongues” and the title page of the New Testament stated that it was “translated out of the original Greek.”
 On p.
 279 Kim (like Ruckman) accuses scholars of lying when they use such terms, but the same criteria applied to the KJV translators would make them liars as well.

 More documentation on Ruckman's belief that the KJV can correct the originals can be found here: A look at Ruckman’s reasons for declaring the KJV to be superior to the originals

 Did God put the preface in the KJV?

 Starting on p.
 292 Kim takes issue with Hymers expressing concern about a statement by Ruckman that God put the preface in the KJV.
-Kim agrees that God put the preface in the KJV, but still insists that God did not inspire the translator’s preface.
+Kim, who never expresses disagreement with Ruckman on anything in the book, predictably agrees that God put the preface in the KJV, but still insists that God did not inspire the translator's preface.
 Observe:

 Dr. Ruckman merely believed God put the translators' preface in the Bible, not the scripture of God in Genesis-Revelation. … Is it difficult to believe that God placed the translator's preface in the Bible?